mparchment/salsabil-io/src/content/blog/tafsir.md

 - *Al-Muqaddimat Al-Asassiyah* by ‘Abdullah al-Juday’

-At this point, also listen to Ali Hani’s series *Al-Tariqat Al-Muthla*, which is a brief introduction on how to approach studying tafsir.
+At this point, also listen to Ali Hani’s series *Al-Tariqat Al-Muthla*, which is a brief introduction on how tafsir is performed.

 - *Madarik al-Tanzil* by Abu'l-Barakat al-Nasafi

 Shaykh Ali Hani recommends this work for beginners.
 It surpasses other introductory tafasir in both clarity and ease of expression, without sacrificing technical accuracy.
 This book is from a classical scholar, yet accessible to contemporary readers.
 Al-Nasafi offers a digestible summary of al-Zamakhshari and al-Baydawi, who can be cryptic and hard to understand.
 Begin reading it as soon as one has gained a basic understanding of grammar and morphology.
-Watch the recordings of Shaykh 'Ali Hani.
+Watch the recordings of 'Ali Hani.
 Supplement it with readings from Ibn Juzayy's *Tashil al-'Ulum* and Muhammad al-Sabuni's *Safwat al-Tafasir*.

 # Intermediate Level
 The objective at this stage is to familiarize oneself with multiple aspects of tafsir, especially concerning the explanation of words and the various narrations regarding each ayah, without striving to find which is the strongest nor being too concerned when different statements are attributed the same authorities, such as Ibn ‘Abbas.